- April 23, 2019

 "In the Pause Between the Ringing" is a game that explores the history of telephone mining in British India, based on an unpublished story from 1958.
 The game features the telephone as a noticeable fixture in the Indian landscape, heralding significant changes in people's lives.
 Players will experience the telephone's sonorous ringing across different time periods, from Babur's army to Ashoka's inscriptions, in a country stitched with telephone wires.
 The game is a rumination on completion, territorial margins, and haunting bodies and memories translated across borders.

-- The game features beautiful visuals and a haunting narrative that captures the essence of its themes.
+- The game features beautiful visuals and a haunting narrative that captures the essence of its themes, leaving a lasting emotional impact.

-- It offers a unique storytelling experience that blends interactive elements with rich, thought-provoking writing.
+- It offers a unique storytelling experience that blends interactive elements with rich, poetic writing, making it feel like an art piece.

-- The gameplay is minimal, often reduced to reading long texts or listening to narration, which may not appeal to all players.
+- The gameplay is minimal, often reduced to reading long texts or listening to narration, which may not appeal to those seeking more interactive experiences.

 story